Elite Ice Hockey League: EIHL Champions by season

+Most trophies in EIHL era (2003–present)

 Players

 Elite League teams rely heavily on players from outside the United Kingdom (termed imports).
-The majority of these players are from North America, and typically played in the minor North American leagues such as the ECHL and AHL before coming to Britain.
+The majority of these players are from North America, and typically played in the minor North American leagues such as the ECHL and American Hockey League (AHL) before coming to Britain.
 For example, of the 21 players to play for champions Belfast Giants in the 2005–06 season, 10 were Canadian, 8 were British and 3 were American.
 The league restricts the number of import players which can be dressed for a game, with a current limit of 14 imports.
-Player turnover is high, with a large proportion of players spending a single season at a team before moving on, and multi-year contracts are uncommon.
+Player turnover is high, with a large proportion of players spending a single season at a team before moving on, and multi-year contracts are less common.

 As would be expected in a league dominated by North American players, the style of ice hockey in Britain is similar to that played in North America, and has a more physical style than that played in other, technically natured European countries.
 This was demonstrated during the 2004–05 NHL lock-out.
 Of the NHL players to join Elite League teams, the majority were players noted for physical play rather than puck-handling skills; such as Wade Belak and Eric Cairns.

-While British players account for a minority of Elite League players, the league supplies the majority of players for the Great Britain team.
+While British players account for a minority of Elite League players, the league supplies the majority of players for the British national ice hockey team.
 All 22 players in the Great Britain squad for the 2018 World Championships played for Elite League teams in the preceding season.